Foz Foster

 James 'Foz' Foster (born 1960) is an English composer and multi-instrumentalist.
 He is best known as the lead guitarist in the art-rock band, David Devant and his Spirit Wife, and in the 1983-5 incarnation of The Monochrome Set.
 Foster also plays guitar, musical saw and vibraslap in the house band of Karaoke Circus and occasional saw in Martin White's Mystery Fax Machine Orchestra.
 He plays ukulele and other instruments as part of the double-act, Foster and Gilvan, and is also musical director of Sawchestra – a band of musical saw players who perform Foster's compositions to accompany silent films.
+He also presents the radio show, 'Adrift with Foz'.

 The Monochrome Set

 Foster grew up in Pimlico, West London.
 In his late teens, he formed his first band, the New Romantic Los Apachés, in which he was songwriter and played lead guitar.
 Los Apachés became press darlings for well over two months in the winter of 1979, and Foster was 'nicknamed the Kaftan Kid by the NME for some strange reason'.
 In 1983, he was talent-spotted by Andy Warren, bass player of The Monochrome Set, who was looking for a replacement for the departing guitarist, Lester Square.
 The band had just released the single, "Jet Set Junta", which 'nodded to the previous year's Falkland Islands conflict, becoming a big indie hit and garnering extensive play.'
 One of Foster's first tasks was to appear in the video for "Jet Set Junta", miming to Lester Square's guitar part.
 Foster went on to play on the band's fourth album, the pop-flavoured The Lost Weekend (1985), which included the singles "Wallflower" and "Jacob's Ladder".
 In the video for the latter, Foz dressed in a bear costume – the first of many animal costumes he would wear on stage.
 Although these were the most commercial-sounding records released by the Monochrome Set, sales were disappointing, and the band split up.

 In 2009, when The Lost Weekend was re-released on CD by Cherry Red Records, The Guardian journalist, John Robb, wrote, "It's clearly time we resurrected the Monochrome Set, arguably the first truly postmodern pop band."